 As for the specs, we recommend at least 4 GB for a graphics card that will deliver 30-40 fps which will prevent constant lagging.
-For CPU, an i5 will be fine.
-When it comes to RAM, 16 GB will be sufficient, and you can always go for 250 GB HDD.
+For the CPU, an i5 will be fine.
+When it comes to RAM, 16 GB will be sufficient, and you can always go for a 250GB HDD.

 However, if you’re a dedicated gamer that wants to play the latest triple-A games at high settings, a mini PC is not for you.
 For that, you’ll need a dedicated gaming rig.

 Mini PCs are a much more attractive proposition today than they used to be.
 While a desktop PC will give you plenty of power and can be upgraded, they’ll take up more space.
 A mini PC is not as powerful and generally can’t be upgraded, but they are ultra-portable, and are just the job for those everyday tasks.
 The decision is yours!